 |Domaine De Bel Air *****||Self Catering||Saturday||2||6||1||Pull out double bed in lounge|

-Our Mobile home is situated on the 5* Bel Air leisure park which is free to campsite residents.
-The leisure park offers large waterslides, bouncy castles trampolines, ball pits, climbing frame, swings toboggan, large lake for either fishing or boating pedalos, volleyball, slides.
-The Mobile home is adjacent to the 2 swimming pools both equipped with jet spa and fountains and a toddler pool which are situated at the top of the campsite
+Our Mobile home is situated on the 5* Bel Air leisure park which is free to all campsite residents.
+The leisure park offers large waterslides, bouncy castles trampolines, ball pits, climbing frame, swings toboggan, zip slides, large lake for either fishing or boating pedalos, volleyball, slides.
+The Mobile home is adjacent to the 2 swimming pools both equipped with jet spa and fountains and a toddler pool which are situated at the top of the campsite.

 There is an extensive range of activities already on site at Camping Bel-Air.
 For the aquatic minded there are heated indoor and outdoor swimming pools situated at the top of the campsite.
 Whilst the waterslides and water tunnels are situated at the bottom of the campsite which is Parc Loisirs (leisure park).

 Set in rolling Breton countryside about 12 minutes drive to the nearest beaches and 12 miles west of Quimper.
 Thanks to the fantastic adjoining leisure park, which is free to those staying on the site, this is a childs paradise for old and young alike!
 It offers a variety of activities including an aqua complex with waterslides, pedal cars, bouncy castles, karting, trampolines, tennis, mini-golf and pedalos on the fully supervised lake.
-There are large carp in the lake for those wishing to attempt to catch them.
-Picnic tables by the fishing lake allow you to relax while your children are busy playing.
+Picnic tables by the lake allows you to relax while your children are busy playing.

 "Midas II" is a Atlas "Bellisimo" double glazed mobile home, 28' x 12' consisting of a central lounge, dining area, kitchen, large shower room, separate wc and 2 bedrooms.
 Within the lounge there is a fully sprung "put-u-up" double bed to accommodate 2 further people, making it suitable for up to 6 people.
 Outside there is a large timber decking with a shed to the rear containing the bbq and chairs etc.